 Now Madge loves a grand old hotel and there are few grander than the Palmer House, which has held court on State Street since 1873.
 Madge also loves Chicago and it had been well over 15 years since she had been back to Chi town.
 The weather for Atlanta next day – 40º with more rain.
 Madge checked Chicago.
 It would be 32º and sunny.
 There was only one thing to do.
 After a nod from Mr. Madge, she traded in some Delta points and was on a plane at 8:00 am the next morning.
 There was a tea party to attend.

-Madge arrived at O’Hare and it was indeed a glorious Chicago weather.
-Madge cabbed it and was whisked away to the the Palmer House.
-The room wasn’t ready so Madge ensconced herself in a high back lobby chair to scope out the scene.
+Madge arrived at O’Hare and it was indeed glorious Chicago weather.
+Madge cabbed it and was whisked away to the Palmer House.
+The room wasn’t ready so Madge ensconced herself in a high-back lobby chair to scope out the scene.
 Madge was incognito, hoping to surprise her fellow mad hatters but it was going to be a bit tricky.
 Since neither lady posted their photo on Facebook, Madge did not know what they looked like.

 All in all, there wasn’t a better way to celebrate National Hat Day.

 Coming up: Iris Shows Madge the Town!